Towards Disentangling Information Paths with Coded ResNeXt: Experiments

 In \cref{fig:RemovingSubNNs_GivenBlock}, we observe the same behavior across all datasets, which confirms that the more active subNNs are removed, the more the performance degrades.
 Interestingly, when removing inactive ones, the accuracy tends to increase.
-Our interpretation is that that even though the inactive subNNs are trained to output zero signal, this is never perfectly achieved in practice and their output always interferes with that of the active subNNs.
-Thus, taking out the interferers could improve the accuracy.
-Note that this higher accuracy of the neural network is not actually achievable since to remove a subNN we need to know the class of the input so as to know the set of (in)active subNNs for that class.
-Finally, we remark that even if all active subNNs are removed from one block the performance does not necessarily plummet because information can still pass from the previous block to the next one through the skip connection.
+Our interpretation is that even though the inactive subNNs are trained to output zero signal, this is never perfectly achieved in practice and their output always interferes with that of the active subNNs.
+Thus, taking out the interferers could improve accuracy.
+Note that this higher accuracy of the neural network is not actually achievable since to remove a subNN we need to know a priori the class of the input so as to know the set of (in)active subNNs for that class.
+Finally, we remark that even if all active subNNs are removed from one block, the performance does not necessarily plummet.
+We believe that the reason behind this is that, in that case, information can still pass from the previous block to the next one through the skip connection.